 Q. When using power sprayers, what variables affect the amount of spray mixture that is applied per acre or per 1,000 sq. ft.?

 Q. What is the first step in calibrating equipment?

 Q. What are ways to make pest control safer in indoor public areas?

 Q. What are the three general steps of diagnosis?

-Q. What pathogen produces a multitude of spores that function
+Q. What pathogen produces a multitude of spores that function like plant seeds?

 Q. On what ornamentals are whiteflies most common?

 Q. What is essential to an IPM strategy?

 Q. What kind of management provides a practical, economical and environmentally appropriate way to control pests?